 Moving from 1 to 2 is far more than an ordinary upgrade.
 It is a decision of whole new re-platforming of your solution with some great functionality benefits.
 There is no right or wrong time to switch from Magento 1 to 2.
 Magento 2 is certainly a much better place.
 Still, you would want to test the water and see how it plans out in the community, whether functionality starts to appear, can you seamlessly transfer between the two, a bit of market feedback, which connectors and plugins are available, etc. If you are a new user and doing a brand new implementation you would be considering starting from M2, based on the features listed especially on the B2B clients.
 When planning to move from 1 to 2, you would be thinking to workout with your in-house development team, or your partner agency for system integration and compare the advantages and benefits outweighing the cost and time involved in moving.
 See if you are ready to migrate your Magento 1 store to Magento 2.

 Better themes: M2 certainly has much better themes as compared to M1 themes (some are even outdated).
 The old ones are not compatible with the new structure.
 You will have to work-out on how to merge the unsupported code on M2.

 Backend UX: There is an overall transformation in the look and feel of the backend.
 The latest version has a cleaner modern-flat-design approach.
 The new layout is large and comprehensive, with a built-in ability to customize the group data.
-M2 allows you to customize group data without the need for third-party extensions.
+M2 allows you to customise group data without the need of third-party extensions.

 Backend Changes on Per User Basis: This means that your colleague won’t see the changes you make, add or remove columns of your job role, or shift it to a grid style.

-Embedded SEO Tools: There are included technical SEO such as microdata – an improvement to metadata which makes it much easier for search engines to identify your product.
+Embedded SEO Tools: There is included technical SEO such as microdata – an improvement to metadata which makes it much easier for search engines to identify your product.